 To date, more than 20 tons of archaeological materials have been recovered and the inventory of the recorded archaeological material is composed of ceramic fragments, lithic artifacts (two carved projectile points), complete pottery pieces, archeological features (coal and fire pits) and a goldsmith’s piece.

-From its inception, Suruma was conceived to have potential also as a travelling museum that can bring its exhibits, cultures, and traditions to other communities.
-In June 2023, the temporary exhibit “People of Putumayo Narrate: Journeys, Exchanges, and Claims” began travelling across the country, including to the National Museum of Colombia in Bogota and UNESCO-declared World Heritage Site, San Agustín Archaeological Park in the department of Huila.
+Last year, the temporary exhibit “People of Putumayo Narrate: Journeys, Exchanges, and Claims” travelled across Colombia, including to the National Museum of Colombia in Bogota and UNESCO-declared World Heritage Site, San Agustín Archaeological Park in the department of Huila.

 “We celebrate that Gran Tierra has voluntarily built this museum helping to safeguard Colombia’s anthropological and historical knowledge for the public.
 The project was designed and implemented with institutional collaboration and built upon community ideas.
 It shows the Company is focused on creating social capital and considers how its actions can contribute to society in a positive way.”